Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.8] BUG (Alban): Rotate a group part and Delete a group part is not fully working (should remove Count == 1 in the code)
 - [target 1.8] BUG (Alban): The snapping margin defined in the XML file has no effect for a group
 - [target 1.8] BUG (Alban): For some mice, the middle button doesn't work all the time.
-- BUG (Alex): The "Restore Default" in the Global options should only restore the default option of the current tab.
+- [target 1.8] BUG (Alex): The "Restore Default" in the Global options should only restore the default option of the current tab.
 - BUG (Ghislain): Under Linux the drag and drop of part is not working
 - BUG (Loys): wrong keyboard setup in the save file dialog when exporting an image
 - BUG (Didier & Alexander): SEEMS UNFIXABLE: The standard windows (choose date, color picker, save/open dialog) are spawn in the language of the OS, not the one selected in the application.